cakeslice/Flawk.js/server/deploy/README.md

 Make sure you have an image of the entire server after it's all setup
 - The image can be used on another VM, all you need to do is change the IP on CloudFlare

-To take advantage of multiple cores in Node.js you can use clusters but consider websocket support: https://socket.io/docs/using-multiple-nodes/
+To take advantage of multiple cores in Node.js you can use multiple instances but consider websocket support: https://socket.io/docs/using-multiple-nodes/
 - However, if using MongoDB or multiple apps, multiple cores will still be useful

+- For scalability and automatic failover, you can use a **Load balancer** service (with app containers instead of CapRover) or use multiple servers with a leader: **CapRover cluster**